jwround/RhYme-Website/content/home/contact.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Contact us"
+title = "SIGN ME UP"
-subtitle = "We want to hear from you"
+subtitle = "BE THE FIRST TO KNOW"

 # Automatically link email and phone?
 autolink = true